 Monday, November 20, 2006

-Here is Harris Island - St. Clement's Church at Rodel.
-See ://www.scotland-inverness.co.uk/rodel.
-It was dedicated to Alexander MacLeod, in the Gaelic known as Alasdair Crotach of Dunvegan, in 1528 (he died twenty years later). http://www.treasuredplaces.org.uk/gallery/detail.php?id=82&view=&region=10.
+St. Clement's Church dates from 1528, at Rodel.
+Harris.
+It was dedicated to Alexander MacLeod, who was known in Gaelic as Alasdair Crotach of Dunvegan.
+MacLeod died twenty years later.

-How to get there: We put the car on a ferry at Portree, Skye, see the map at www.undiscoveredscotland.co.uk/usmapindexes/westhighlands.html, in the late afternoon, and arrived at Tarbert, Harris, www.undiscoveredscotland.co.uk/usmapindexes/westernisles.html, just at dusk.
+We used the car-ferry from Portree, on the Isle of Skye, see the map at http://www.undiscoveredscotland.co.uk/usmapindexes/westhighlands.html/.
+Leaving in the late afternoon, we arrived att Tarbert, Harris, www.undiscoveredscotland.co.uk/usmapindexes/westernisles.html, just at dusk.

-At the middle course on the St. Clement's tower, is what some would call a sheelanagig.
-See the home website for the cataloguing of these at www.sheelanagig.org/, and you can see the telephoto lens close-up: there.
+Look closely at the tower of St. Clement's tower.
+There is what some would call a sheelanagig.
+Thre is a website that catalogues these at www.sheelanagig.org/, and you can see the telephoto lens close-up: there.
 It is a woman giving birth.
+Our photo is less clear.

 These sheela-na-gigs are usually Irish or English forms, some celtic and pre-celtic, others seen as fertility-type forms at crossroads or on buildings, or at churches.
 This one is from much later.
-Holdovers from earlier religions perhaps, but not to be dismissed lightly.
+As holdovers from earlier religions and traditions, they were not totally dismissed with institutional Christianity.

-St. Clement's Church is 15th Century, but the sheela-na-gig looks far older, and some sources say that older components like these were incorporated in the newer structures.
-It certainly to me is not the virgin and child as some sites say, see //www.scotland-inverness.co.uk/rodel.htm.
+St. Clement's Church is 15th-16th Century, but the sheela-na-gig on the tower really looks far older, perhaps a component of another structure incorporated in the newer tower.
+It does not appear to me to be the Christian virgin and child as some sites say, see //www.scotland-inverness.co.uk/rodel.htm.
 She is not sitting with knees together there.
-Novelists - secret traditions of safe havens for fleeing figures from the holy land?
-You pick your own explanations.
+See www.sheelanagig.org/.
+This looks more fertility oriented.
+Novelists: who will be the first to write of a secret traditions of the Hebrides as a safe havens for fleeing figures from the holy land?

 There is a long tradition of sheelanagigs - many are almost grotesque, others simply showing a fact of life and in a dignified and not exaggerated way.

-Note at the site that they call the form on the tower outside "virgin and child."
-Not so fast.
-That form would not be sitting with knees apart.
-See www.sheelanagig.org/.
-We all see what we want to see, and it certainly keeps attention away if you just tell people it is another virgin and child.
+We all see what we want to see, and it certainly keeps tourists' attention away if you just tell people it is another virgin and child.
 See post on sheela-na-gigs, the outside of St. Clement's here.

 Inside: St. Clement's Church, Rodel, Harris